Healthy eating guidelines

 - Drink plenty of fluids – the Government recommends 6-8 cups/glasses a day

 For children under two years of age, there are separate guidelines which cover the introduction of solids.
-These guidelines can be accessed here.
+These guidelines can be accessed from the UK NHS.

 - Do the UK guidelines differ from that of your own country?